The 10 Best Oil Additives

 video play icon

-This wiki has been updated 35 times since it was first published in June of 2016.
+This wiki has been updated 39 times since it was first published in June of 2016.
 If you want your vehicle to last for as long as possible with minimal maintenance issues, you have to take care of it.
 When it comes to your fuel system and motor, the easiest way to do that is with one of these oil additives.
 They can increase horsepower, keep engines smooth at high RPMs, improve fuel efficiency, reduce emissions, eliminate dry starts, help piston rings set properly, and more.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Lucas Pure Synthetic Stabilizer